List of Taskmaster episodes

 Taskmaster is a British comedy panel game show created by comedian Alex Horne and presented by both Horne and Greg Davies.
 In the programme, a group of five celebrities—mainly comedians—attempt to complete a series of challenges, with Horne acting as umpire in each challenge, and Davies judging the work and awarding points based on contestants' performances.
 The concept for the programme was first created by Horne for the Edinburgh Festival Fringe in 2010; he later secured a deal with Dave to adapt it for television, with the first episode premiering in 2015.
 After the ninth series in 2019, the programme was acquired by Channel 4.
-In 2023, after production of the 15th series, Channel 4 renewed the show for six more series to be broadcast until 2026.
+In 2026, after production of series 21, Channel 4 renewed the show for six more series to be broadcast until 2029, alongside further Champion of Champions and New Year Treat specials.

-The latest series, the twentieth, was broadcast between September and November 2025; it featured Ania Magliano, Maisie Adam, Phil Ellis, Reece Shearsmith and Sanjeev Bhaskar.
-A fourth Champion of Champions special and a two-part New Year Treat special were confirmed following the twentieth series' finale.
+The twenty-second series, featuring Chloe Petts, Isy Suttie, Matt Lucas, Nina Conti, and Richard Ayoade, premiered in September 2026.